gemeofficial/gemeblog/blog/2025-06-16-how-to-plant-a-garden-gardening-tips/index.md

 - **Water deeply** – Soak beds until the first 6″ of soil is moist (check by hand).
 - **Morning schedule** – Water early (before 9 a.m.) to reduce evaporation and disease risk.
-- **Observe soil moisture** – Stick a finger into the soil; if only the top inch is dry, don’t water yet.
+- **Observe soil moisture** – Stick a finger into the soil; if only the top inch is dry, don't water yet.
 - **Adjust for weather** – Water less after rainfall; during heatwaves, increase frequency but keep it deep.

 ![How to plant a garden gardening tips 5](./img/how-to-plant-a-garden-gardening-tips-05.jpg)